National Potato Innovation Centre

 Outcomes and impact of NPIC

-World class research in potato science supporting innovation in the potato supply and value chains will lead to:
+World class research in potato science supporting innovation in supply and value chains will lead to:

 - New businesses and start-ups.